wingmingchan/velocity/README.md

 The other part of the Upstate library: https://github.com/drulykg/Cascade-CMS/tree/master/_brisk

 A note about filenames.
-All files whose filenames with a "chanw_" prefix contain code reusable by anyone.
-Those with the "upstate_" prefix contain business logic specific to Upstate.
+All files whose filenames with a "chanw-" prefix contain code reusable by anyone.
+Those with the "upstate-" prefix contain business logic specific to Upstate.

 <ul>
 <li>